Gentle walks

 Guided/led/health walks

-WALKING CAN BE EASY
+WALKING CAN BE EASY IN THE HEART OF THE PENNINES

-The Heart of the Pennine is a fantastic centre for all kinds of walking, but many people think that because our towns are set in the deep Calder valley and villages are high up, you have to be very fit to walk round here.
+The Heart of the Pennines is a fantastic centre for all kinds of walking, but many people think that because our towns are set in the deep Calder valley and villages are high up, you have to be very fit to walk round here.
 NOT TRUE, there are plenty of strolls that anyone can do (many walks can be done with young children, even with a buggy).

 All the routes that will be on this page are generally level, without any significant climbing.
 Don’t think that easy walks are just about walking in the valley bottom.
 With the aid of local buses, you can enjoy easy walks on the tops to take in the wonderful views (or the atmospheric low cloud if you are unlucky!)